-These five questions can be answered in many different ways, from informal to formal.
+You can answer these five questions in many different ways, from informal to formal.
 The sustainable strategy workbook takes a moderate approach that strikes a balance between these two extremes by creating a unified frame – a classic approach to strategic management – to guide the work of the organization.

 Governance experts John and Miriam Carver argue that the job of leadership is to ensure that “the organization produces what it should ... while avoiding situations and conduct that should not occur.”
 William Bowen, former president of the Mellon Foundation, says, “Perhaps the overriding obligation . . . is to require that a sensible plan of some kind be in place and that it be monitored carefully.”

 For the Carvers, accomplishing the mission is the end; for Bowmen, the plan is the means to that end.
-For organizations looking for a quick and practical way to do both, the five questions are the right questions, and Results Now® offers a method for answering them:
+For organizations looking for a quick and practical way to do both, the five questions are the right questions, and sustainable strategy offers a method for answering them.

+In terms of the strategic plan, it is the combination of the purpose and the strategy Purpose contains values that guide behavior and mission that describes the customer, the life-changing difference they experience because of being your client, and how your agency is different from its rivals – your competitive advantage as it were.

-Strategy – the first stage of strategic management – is where the high-impact decisions are made about how to bring the purpose to life.
-Strategy is meant to advance the organization’s purpose.
+Strategy is where the high-impact decisions are made about how to bring the purpose to life.
+Strategy advances the organization’s purpose.
 This is why the gurus of strategy like Michael Porter often talk about competitive strategy.
 After all, why would any organization undertake a strategy if it didn’t advance its interests by serving its clients better, garnering greater resources to serve those clients better, or to serve even more clients?

-Competitive strategy in the for-profit sector is defined as “an integrated and coordinated set of commitments and actions designed to exploit core competencies and gain a competitive advantage.”
+Strategy in the for-profit sector is “an integrated and coordinated set of commitments and actions designed to exploit core competencies and gain a competitive advantage.”
 Strategies are not the competitive advantage; they’re what establish it.

-The nonprofit sector takes a softer viewpoint of competitive strategy, which David La Piana and Michaela Hayes define as “pattern of thoughtful action through which an organization’s leaders seek an increased share of limited resources, with the goal of advancing their mission.”
-A simpler definition is that strategy brings purpose to life.
-Because the purpose defines your customer, the life-changing difference they experience, and how the agency is different from its rivals, purpose is inherently competitive.
+Michael Porter’s definition is, “Strategy is the big picture of how an organization is going to win.”
+Nonprofit experts David La Piana and Michaela Hayes define as “pattern of thoughtful action through which an organization’s leaders seek an increased share of limited resources, with the goal of advancing their mission.”
+A simpler definition is strategy brings purpose to life.

-Michael Porter argues that there are just three questions to be answered when building competitive strategy: “What is the business doing now?
+Michael Porter argues that there are just three questions you must answer when building competitive strategy: “What is the business doing now?
 What is happening in the environment?
 What should the business be doing?”
 In other words, let’s not worry about where we’re going tomorrow until we understand where we are today.
 As Burt Nanus observes, “vision starts with understanding the enterprise – or in other words, what you see depends on where you stand – you must be quite clear about the fundamentals of the business you are in.”
 After all, who would plan a trip without knowing the point of departure?

 Sustainable Strategy